 Easy Roasted Cinnamon Almonds – These cinnamon sugar almonds are a sweet, crunchy treat that’s perfect for sharing or gifting!

 I am 100% invested in cooler weather & all the recipes that come with it!
 We don’t usually cool off for real until closer to Halloween, but this many years into living in the desert, I don’t let that slow me down.
 You know that phrase “make your own sunshine?”
 We basically do that with fall.
-We make our own fall around here.
+We make our own fall around here this time of year.

 Cue the classic fall movies, chili, and all of the fall bakes!
 Even if you’re not ready to dive head first into pumpkin or apple recipes, this easy cinnamon almonds recipe is a perfect way to kick off the season.